aabdullah29/safemoon-erc20/README.md

 # SafeMoon [link](https://github.com/safemoonprotocol/Safemoon.sol/blob/main/Safemoon.sol)

-SafeMoon use the betst math for the tokonomic.
+SafeMoon use the best math for the tokonomic.
 It's distribute the reward among all token holders without transfering the tokens. <br>
 SafeMoon use the `refelection` amount that will gradually decrease whenever the transaction will happen. <br>
 It's does not have any `mint` and `burn` method for minting the new tokens and for burning the existing tokens. <br>